-Golden, soft-chewy & studded with apple pieces, these gorgeous apple & honey cookies are richly flavoured and indulgent.
+Golden, soft-chewy, and studded with apple pieces, these gorgeous apple and honey cookies are richly flavoured and indulgent.
 A wonderful Rosh Hashana treat!

 This year I decided to try and make some apple and honey cookies.
-Apples and honey are about the most traditional and recognisable foods of the Jewish new year holiday, and incorporating them into a delicious cookie seemed like a good idea.
-I started with a trusty, never-fail cookie recipe, and reworked it into something approaching what I was after.
+As apples and honey are about the most traditional and recognisable foods of the Jewish new year holiday, incorporating them into a delicious cookie seemed like a good idea.
+I started with a trusty, never-fail cookie recipe, and then reworked it into something approaching what I was after.

-Oh boy they were worth the wait though.
+They were worth the wait though!
 Golden, soft-chewy, studded with gooey apple pieces and richly flavoured with floral notes of honey and vanilla.
 What a cookie!

 I took (most of) a batch with me to our local La Leche League meeting, and the breastfeeding mums (and a few kids) polished off the lot!
-There were appreciative noises.
+People made appreciative noises.
 There were enquiries as to the presence of white chocolate – there isn’t any in there, but weirdly, I could taste it too.
-There were crumbs and smiles.
-There were no apple and honey cookies left to take home again 🙁
+And, many crumbs and smiles later, there were no apple and honey cookies left to take home again.

-DH, not a great eater of cookies, had had a nibble “just to taste” the evening before.
+DH, who is generally not a great eater of cookies, had had a nibble “just to taste” the evening before.
 He looked pretty disappointed when I came home with a completely empty box.
-There’s nothing else for it, I’ll have to make another batch…
+It seems like I’ll have to make another batch…